 Detail-oriented web designers pay close attention to the small details because they know that the little things can help enhance the user experience as they interact with the website.
 It’s no different from companies giving attention to the tiniest details and putting them into a product.
 It creates excitement and anticipation.
 Taking care of the small details means considering users’ expectations and ensuring that they have a great experience while using the site.

 Websites must maintain a specific look and feel depending on the branding, message, or theme that the company is aiming for.
-This means that the elements should be consistent across pages so that the website will have a cohesive look and feel.
-This includes the use of color schemes, font types, alignment, and other style elements.
+To create cohesiveness, certain elements should remain consistent across the entire website.
+This includes using color schemes, font types, alignment, and other style elements.

-Consistency in the layout makes it easy for users to understand the concept of your website and this makes the website interface much more intuitive.
-A design that makes sense to users increases interaction and engagement with the brand or company.
-The lack of consistency in web design may confuse the users because there is no cohesiveness that ties all elements together.
+Consistency in the layout makes it easy for users to understand the concept of the website, in turn, making the website more intuitive.
+A design that makes sense to users greatly increases interaction and engagement, both with the website itself, and with the brand or company.

 Whether the design is minimalist or elaborate, contrast works to establish visual interest on specific areas on the website.
 This is done through the careful manipulation of differences in colors, spacing, alignment, typefaces, and other design elements.